A Select List of Our Authors

 Paul Austin

-Author of SOMETHING FOR THE PAIN: An Emergency Room Doctor's Story
+Author of two memoirs: SOMETHING FOR THE PAIN: An Emergency Room Doctor's Story and BEAUTIFUL EYES (Norton).

 author website